The Student Room GroupThe Student Room Group

 For a full breakdown of course structure and assessment please visit our course page https://www.swansea.ac.uk/undergraduate/courses/social-sciences/politics-philosophy-international-relations/ba-international-relations/ or get in touch with us at [email protected]

-Swansea University reviews
+Swansea University student reviews

 (4)